 - You must make depreciation deductions each year, unless you make an election not to treat a particular asset as depreciable. - You can only claim a depreciation deduction once you own the asset and it's used or available for use in deriving your gross income or in carrying on a business that aims to generate your gross income. - Depreciation is calculated according to the number of months in an income year you own and use the asset.
-A daily basis applies to certain assets used in the petroleum industry. - From the 2011-12 income year, depreciation on buildings has reduced to 0% where buildings have an estimated useful life of 50 years or more.
+A daily basis applies to certain assets used in the petroleum industry. - From the 2011-12 income year, depreciation on buildings reduced to 0% for buildings with an estimated useful life of 50 years or more.
 This applies to both commercial and residential properties including leasehold property.
 For more information see page 12.

-From the 2021 income year depreciation on non-residential buildings has been reintroduced.
+For the 2021 to 2024 income years, depreciation on non-residential buildings was reintroduced.
+It returned to 0% from the 2024-25 income year.
 For more information see page 2 of this guide.